aptonic/dropzone4-actions/README.md

 **Example**

-The following would result in the raw string 'This is a test string that will not be URL encoded' being placed on the pasteboard.
+The following would result in the raw string 'This is a test string that will not be URL encoded' being placed on the pasteboard:

 ```ruby
 $dz.text("This is a test string that will not be URL encoded")